 Burgaw in Pender County, North Carolina — The American South (South Atlantic)

 Location.
-34° 33.022′ N, 77° 55.691′ W. Marker is in Burgaw, North Carolina, in Pender County.
-Marker is at the intersection of South Dickerson Street (County Route 1412) and West Wilmington Street (North Carolina Highway 53), on the right when traveling south on South Dickerson Street.
+34° 32.967′ N, 77° 55.467′ W. Marker is in Burgaw, North Carolina, in Pender County.
+Marker is on South Walker Street (Business U.S. 117) just south of East Freemont Street, on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 115 South Dickerson Street, Burgaw NC 28425, United States of America.
+Marker is in this post office area: Burgaw NC 28425, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker Our Heroes (about 500 feet away, measured in a direct line); S. S. Satchwell (approx. ¼ mile away); George Burrington (approx. 1½ miles away); Stag Park (approx. 1½ miles away); Hinton James (approx. 4.7 miles away); William S. Ashe (approx. 5½ miles away); Samuel Ashe (approx. 5½ miles away); Edward Moseley (approx. 5.8 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Our Heroes (about 700 feet away, measured in a direct line); Burgaw Station (approx. ¼ mile away); George Burrington (approx. 1.3 miles away); Stag Park (approx. 1.3 miles away); Hinton James (approx. 4.7 William S. Ashe (approx. 5.3 miles away); Samuel Ashe (approx. 5.3 miles away); Van Eeden (approx. 5½ miles away).
 Touch for a list and map of all markers in Burgaw.